 - Old time BA players can adjust their interface to match the one they are used to (i.e. hide unit costs on unit icons) in the options menu.

 - Renamed widget folder to Widgets_BA (if you want custom widgets, (re)name your widget folder) This is so you can have custom widgets for BA specifically.

 We stripped the death particle effects defined by all unit scripts and replaced them with CEG particle effects that offer much more customization.
 By doing so we encountered a ton of unit script animations being broken so this took quite the extra development time.
 The new particle effects also increase the overall particle count.
 There is still room for optimization and we have to see how much this effect in games with big unit counts (over 3000).
 If explosions fail to show… increase “Max particles” via options window.

 We’ve added deferred lighting, this means explosion and projectile lights have been added that actually lights the ground and unit models around it.
-Because of this I’ve made the groundflash ‘light’ less bright compared to the old situation.
+Because of this, I’ve made the ground flash ‘light’ less bright compared to the old situation.
 So if you don’t have ‘Light Effects’ enabled (via Options window) you will experience less bright explosion flashes than before.
-The lifetime and amount of it is customizable too.
+The lifetime and amount of it are customizable too.

 Unit distance/radar icons